dudelovetech/EclipseImageJ1Plugin/README.md

         font-size: 14px;
      }

-Swing fonts on Retina displays:
+Swing fonts on Retina displays (if necessary):

-To decrease oversized Swing fonts on Retina displays go to the ImageJ preferences (Preferences ImageJ->Font Correction) and add a negative value (-10 works as a good correction)
+To decrease oversized Swing fonts on Retina displays go to the ImageJ preferences (Preferences ImageJ->Font Correction) and add a negative value (-8 works as a good correction)